 Am I eligible for test-optional admission?

-Applicants who are enrolled in an accredited public or private high school within the United States or Canada, and have a cumulative GPA of 3.2 or higher will be able to apply without a test score.
+Applicants who are enrolled in an accredited public or private high school within the United States, and have a cumulative GPA of 3.2 or higher will be able to apply without a test score.

 How does test-optional admission work?